 - Always remove any adhesive from the surface of the flooring (smudges, fingerprints, etc.) before it dries.
-Use Titebond's Adhesive Remover or Bostik'sTM Ultimate Adhesive Remover Towels to immediately remove any adhesive on flooring surface as you go. - Allow the newly installed floor to fully cure based on adhesive recommendations before walking or moving furniture onto the floor.
+Use Bostik'sTM Ultimate Adhesive Remover Towels to immediately remove any adhesive on flooring surface as you go. - Allow the newly installed floor to fully cure based on adhesive recommendations before walking or moving furniture onto the floor.